Published December 2, 2025

 Insights into engagement, completion, skill levels, ROI, and compliance.

-Does the platform allow full rebranding including domains, dashboards, apps, and communication?
+Does the platform support full rebranding including domain, UI, certificates, email templates, and mobile apps?

 Multi-Organization Support